mourner/seidel/README.md

 ## Seidel's polygon triangulation

-A crazy fast JavaScript implementation of polygon triangulation based on [Seidel's incremental randomized algorithm](https://www.cs.princeton.edu/courses/archive/fall05/cos528/handouts/A%20Simple%20and%20fast.pdf).
+A crazy fast JavaScript implementation of polygon triangulation based on [Seidel's incremental randomized algorithm](https://www.cs.princeton.edu/courses/archive/fall05/cos528/handouts/A%20Simple%20and%20fast.pdf), created to be used in WebGL apps.

 Initially ported from earlier versions of [poly2tri](https://code.google.com/p/poly2tri/) by Mason Green, it since has been heavily optimized and improved.
+Currently only supports strictly simple polygons with holes (no intersecting/overlapping edges).

 #### Usage